tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-04-08-pgtap-flyway-with-docker.md

                            :car_model::varchar(50));
 {% endhighlight %}

-Next step is to query tables.
+The next step is to query tables.
 {% highlight sql %}
 PREPARE observed_values AS
     SELECT